BlockchainInstituteChi/course-lightbox/readme.md

 The raw src of the library is contained in the src/ directory.

-To build the src to a production file, run build.sh.
-You must first run npm install --save-dev tinyify to configure npm properly.
+To build the src to a production file, run `yarn build`.
+You must first run `yarn` to configure npm properly.